RNA-FRETools/MASH-FRET/docs/output-files/bet-beta-factors.md

 0.900	1.000	1.000
 ```

-FRET pairs are organized as in the list
+FRET pairs are organized as listed in
 [FRET calculations](../video-processing/functionalities/set-project-options.html#fret-calculations).